The Interpreting Journal Club is no longer alive. It was a nice experience.

 The good old Interpreting Journal Club, as it used to be

 The Interpreting Journal Club was a public, scheduled live Twitter chat based gathering online for language interpreters and related stakeholders worldwide to discuss in chat mode topics of interests to our professions.

-The Interpreting Journal Club was the brainchild of Lionel Dersot, made possible by enthusiastic participants in many continents.
+The Interpreting Journal Club (was) is the brainchild of Lionel Dersot, made possible by enthusiastic participants in many continents.